India, Paraguay stand united against terrorism: PM Modi | Law-Order

 Both countries have since developed cooperation in various sectors, including trade, agriculture, health, pharmaceuticals and information technology.

-The two countries share common views on various international issues, including UN reforms, climate change, renewable energy and combating terrorism, according to the Ministry of External Affairs.
+The two countries share common views on various international issues, including UN reforms, climate change, renewable energy and combating terrorism, according to the MEA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)